travelgateX/documentation-site/content/legacy/hotel/methods/messages/Valuation.md

 **Final buying price:**

-If the price in the reservation is lower, we recommend taking into account the price in valuation, given that it is the price which the end customer will see.
-The price in reservation should always be kept in mind, especially in case it is higher than the one in valuation.
+If the price in Reservation is lower than the price in Valuation.
+The selling price for the final customer will be the one in valuation, as this is the one that will be accepted by them at the time of booking.

 **Note:**

 *Keep the parameters in the avail response to include them in the valuation request.*

 *Keep the parameters in the valuation response to include them in the reservation request.*